cptactionhank/docker-atlassian-jira/README.md

-# Atlassian JIRA in a Docker container
+# Atlassian JIRA Core in a Docker container

 > Version 7.0.5